 Burial in Lindenwood Cemetery

-To plant a tree in memory of Thomas Samuel "Mr. Tom" Hughes, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Thomas Samuel "Mr. Tom" Hughes, please visit our floral store.